My Way (2011 film)

-My Way is a 2011 South Korean war film produced, co-written and directed by Kang Je-gyu.
+My Way is a 2011 South Korean epic war film produced, co-written and directed by Kang Je-gyu.
 It stars Jang Dong-gun, alongside Japanese actor Joe Odagiri and Chinese actress Fan Bingbing.
 Set before and during World War II, the film follows a pair of rival marathon runners, one Korean and the other Japanese, who befriend each other as they are conscripted across the war's different fronts.